techAkki-cmd/fraud-engine/README.md

 - `docs/HIGH_AVAILABILITY_DR.md` outlines a realistic AWS production topology and failover approach.
 - `PRODUCTION_LOCAL_RUNBOOK.md` shows how to run the local stack with real Gemini explanations.

-## What I Used AI For

-I used AI assistance for implementation acceleration and review: service scaffolding, UI shaping, README polishing, risk-scenario wording, test ideas, and debugging support from logs.
-The important system choices are explicit in the code: deterministic risk authority, Kafka event boundaries, ledger idempotency, audit immutability, Vault-backed configuration, and the dashboard's live analyst workflow.

 ## What I Would Change With 4 More Weeks